ST10494910/Faiths-bakery-Webpage-development/README.md

 └── Contact

 Changelog:
-Rearranged navigation tab to Home, About, Menu, Enquire then Contact Created a folder for css files and images.
+-Rearranged navigation tab to Home, About, Menu, Enquire then Contact -Created a folder for css files and images.
-Fixed active class in about page.
+-Fixed active class in about page.
-Insterted pictures respectively.
+-Insterted pictures respectively.
-Created an enquire page
+-Created an enquire page

 References:
 W3schools,(2025).Available at: https://www.w3schools.com (Accessed:16 November 2025).